 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This is a super easy chocolate mousse that you can whip up in minutes with only 3 ingredients.
-A moist, dense, deep chocolate glory perfect for Easter.
+You can whip up this super easy chocolate mousse in minutes with only 3 ingredients.
+It’s a moist, dense, deep chocolate glory perfect for Easter.

 No baking, no eggs, only deliciousness for this cheater’s recipe!

-This might be the easiest and most sinful dessert I’ve ever made, I mean 100% chock full of chocolate goodness.
-Lots of deep dark chocolate, lots of silky cream, lots of fudgy chocolate texture going on here!
+This might be the easiest and most sinful dessert I’ve ever made, and I mean 100% chock full of chocolate goodness.
+Lots of deep dark chocolate, silky cream, and fudgy chocolate texture are happening here!

 And you want this aerated and melt-in-your-mouth treat ready in NO TIME.